Harshil-Kain/TDS-Project-2/README.md

 4. **Output:** The system provides the answer in a structured format that is easy to understand and directly relevant to the query.

 ## Curl Commands for powershell
-      curl.exe -X POST "https://tds-project-2-six.vercel.app/api/" -H "Content-Type: 	multipart/form-data" -F "question=Download and unzip file abcd.zip which 	has a     single extract.csv file inside.
+      curl.exe -X POST "https://tds-project-2-six.vercel.app/api/" -H "Content-Type:multipart/form-data" -F "question=Download and unzip file abcd.zip which has a single extract.csv file inside.
 What is the value in the ""answer"" column 	of the CSV file?" -F file=@first.txt

 ## Curl Command for GitBash
       curl -X POST "https://tds-project-2-six.vercel.app/api/" \